 Make 14 balls out of the dough.

-Close the ball and flatten it.
+Close the ball.
 Make sure that filling is covered from all sides and there are no holes in the ball.
 Repeat with other balls.

 Serve Litti Chokha, while still warm.